 Colleen Callahan (she/her) is co-executive director of the Luskin Center for Innovation (LCI).
-She previously served as founding deputy director for 12 years, playing an integral part in building the research center from the ground up.
-Collaborating with colleagues and civic partners, she helps ensure that LCI’s research shapes evidence-based environmental policy and other solutions.
+She previously served as founding deputy director for 12 years.
+As such, she has played an integral part in building the research center from the ground up.
+Collaborating with colleagues and civic partners, she helps ensure that LCI’s research shapes environmental policy and other solutions.
 She spends much of her time strategizing, partnering, amplifying LCI’s work, and leading or supporting research projects, communications, events, and more.

 She is a Switzer Environmental Fellow, recipient of the Neville Parker Award from the U.S. Council of University Transportation Centers, and co-recipient of two national awards from the American Planning Association.
 She holds a M.A. in Urban Planning from UCLA and a B.A. in Urban and Environmental Policy from Occidental College, Phi Beta Kappa.

 The push for clean energy is powering up (Capital Weekly)